Stereotactic Radiosurgery Consultation

 At your first appointment, you’ll meet with Dr. Michelle Mackay, a Radiation Oncologist that specializes in stereotactic radiosurgery.
 During that consultation, we will:

 - review test results and any imaging you have had.

 If it is decided that stereotactic radiosurgery is prescribed for you, a second appointment will be scheduled with our SRS team of specialists for treatment planning.
 We’ll also link you to Turville Bay’s Patient Portal so you can access medical information pertaining to your treatment from your computer or smart phone, or contact your healthcare team if needed.

 Following your treatment planning, your stereotactic radiosurgery will be scheduled.
 The entire dose is delivered in a single treatment during radiosurgery, directly to the area of the tumor or abnormality.
-During the procedure, very little radiation reaches normal brain structures or tissue, and there is virtually no recovery time.
+During the computer guided surgery, very little radiation reaches normal structures or tissue, and there is virtually no recovery time with stereotactic radiosurgery.
 We recommend rest immediately following treatment.